Water

 Continuously evolving projects.

-At this time, I don’t have the plan to exhibit my work at a public or private gallery.
+At this time, I don’t have a plan to exhibit my work at a public or private gallery.
 At the current level of public support, financing public exhibitions is simply unattainable.
-It doesn’t mean that I lost interest in what I was doing.
+It doesn’t mean that I lost interest in what I have been doing.
 My virtual project presentations are continuously evolving, as are my visually narrated Stories

 Photography, from its beginning, has served to document social realities.
 I felt compelled to use the medium in this capacity in an ongoing documentary project about the city of Hamilton.
 My intention had been simple; to encapsulate in a single photograph a given issue at the time as it was brought to public attention by the city’s mass media.